-No matter your gender identity, there are generalized views or preconceived ideas about how boys, girls, men and women are supposed to behave and act in every society.
+No matter your gender identity, there are generalized views or preconceived ideas about how we’re all supposed to behave and act in every society.

 Here in Canada and in many other countries where we work, harmful gender stereotypes create barriers that can prevent people from reaching their true potential.
 Gender-based judgements or biases can damage a person’s self-esteem, inhibit their capacity to develop personal abilities, and even deter them from pursuing careers paths that don’t align with traditional norms.

-But there is no better time than RIGHT NOW to fight back and speak out against what people think a man, woman, boy or girl should be!
+But there is no better time than RIGHT NOW to fight back and speak out against damaging gender stereotypes!
 Because in the end, we are all humans with unlimited potential and we ARE equal!

-Meet 6 inspiring and empowered Canadian youth who are speaking out for change and sharing their thoughts on damaging gender stereotypes that affect many of us:
+Meet 6 inspiring and empowered Canadian youth who are speaking out for change and sharing their thoughts on an issue that impacts all of us:

 ‘I think the most damaging gender stereotypes for women are the ones projected through media.
 Advertisements for example sell more than products; they sell values, behaviours and ideas about gender norms.
 Moreover, girls in my community are constantly surrounded by inevitable messages reinforcing that females are passive damsels in distress dependent on adventurous and brave males to save them.

 Although media negatively feeds these harmful stereotypes, I also believe media can be a part of the solution by using it as a tool to bring on social change.”

 “I believe that the most harmful stereotype directed towards women and girls is the idea that we are weak and helpless.